sddevelopment-be/penguin-pragmatic-patterns/content/concepts/return-on-investment.md

 +++
-title = "Return On Investment" subtitle="make it worth the effort" author = "Stijn Dejongh" description = """
+title = "Return On Investment" subtitle="Make it worth the effort" author = "Stijn Dejongh" description = """
 Return on Investment (ROI) is a metric used to evaluate the efficiency or profitability of an investment.
 It measures the amount of return on an